“Bayview Buzz” is a recurring update on changes, tidbits and other news from the neighborhood. Got news? Send us tips at tips@missionlocal.com.

 Autozone submitted a pre-application last month to open a location at the former Walgreens at 5300 3rd St.

-Walgreens closed there in February 2025, along with eleven other Walgreens across the city.
+Walgreens closed there in February 2025, along with 11 other Walgreens stores across the city.
 Since then, Bayview has not had a pharmacy.

-“Our 3rd Street businesses need foot traffic, plain and simple,” Shaddix wrote in his newsletter.
+“Our Third Street businesses need foot traffic, plain and simple,” Shaddix wrote in his newsletter.
 “The likelihood of this space ever becoming a grocery or pharmacy is pretty slim.”

 Residents interested in giving their input can go to the pre-application meeting on Feb.
 11 at 7 p.m. via Zoom.

 Nine new trees were planted Feb.
-7; four on Newhall Avenue and Hudson Street by the bus stop, three on 3rd Street, and one in front of La Laguna Taqueria, and one at the Community Youth Center on 3rd Street.
+7; four on Newhall Avenue and Hudson Street by the bus stop, three on Third Street, one in front of La Laguna Taqueria, and one at the Community Youth Center on Third Street.

 Bayview has one of the smallest tree canopies in the city, so every tree helps.

-“They came out really nice,” said a bus driver for the 15 who was getting ready for his route.
+“They came out really nice,” said a bus driver for the 15-Bayview Hunters Point, who was getting ready for his route.

 The trees were subsidized by Arcadis Inc., which renewed its $26.5 million contract with the San Francisco Public Utilities Commission in July to do construction management on the city’s biosolids digesters in Bayview.